How To - Build a High-Quality Radio-less AllStar Node for Under $100

 Virtualization Support: Disabled

-Nothing should need to be changed on the boot order page or most other pages.
+Nothing should need to be changed on the boot order page or any other pages.
 Once you have confirmed the BIOS settings, save and exit, and then when you see the Dell logo hit F12 for the boot menu, then select the USB drive.
-The 3040 will then boot from the USB drive and will guide you through the ASL installation.
+The Debian installer menu will then appear.

-The Intel/AMD ASL image is an installer image intended to boot on a removable device and install Debian and ASL on an internal storage device (or on a separate removable USB/SDCard).
-This differs from the RPi image which goes on an SD Card, into the RPi, and the install is done.
-The Debian installer is pretty simple and takes about 10 minutes to complete.
-The default options should all be fine.
-Make sure to install to the MicroPC's internal eMMC drive, overwriting ALL existing partitions.
+The Debian net install image is intended to boot on a removable device and install Debian on an internal storage device (or on a separate removable USB drive / SD Card).
+This differs from the RPi "appliance" image which goes on an SD Card, into the RPi, and the install is done.
+The Debian install takes about 20 minutes to complete.
+The default options should be fine but if there is anything you are not sure about, do a web search from another computer and try to clarify any questions you have.

-Installing on other Thin Client models or on a Netbook or Laptop should be even easier as those shouldn't need the boot file to be renamed.
-Note however that Chromebooks should be avoided.
-Only use a Netbook if it already has a properly working Linux OS, not ChromeOS which is a closed and encumbered platform.
+Installing on other Thin Client models or on a Netbook or Laptop should be even easier.
+(Note however that Chromebooks should be avoided, as ChromeOS is a closed and encumbered platform.)

-Tests I ran on a 3040 (which has 4 CPU cores) doing a full-duplex parrot test showed that the simpleusb driver and usbradio driver in various modes use about 25% CPU (6% total CPU of all 4 cores) or slightly higher but well under 10% total CPU.
-Tests with the Linux 'htop' command confirmed that asterisk does appear to use all 4 CPU cores thus there should be plenty of headroom on the 3040.
+Tests I ran on a 3040 doing a full-duplex parrot test showed that the simpleusb driver and usbradio driver in various modes use only about 10% total CPU, thus there should be plenty of headroom on the 3040 or similar mini PCs.

 rpt.conf Recommended Settings

-rxchannel = SimpleUSB/usb_[node#] ; Comment out all other rxchannel lines
+rxchannel = SimpleUSB/[node#] ; Comment out all other rxchannel lines*

 duplex = 3 ; Full-duplex, do not repeat Rx audio to Tx audio